 After checking out the railway sites I did some sightseeing.
 Laos is an amazing place to go motorbike riding.
 There is hardly any traffic and the scenery is jaw-dropping.
 I would literally sigh to myself whenever I caught sight of another stunning mountain scene.

 Not far from the Luang Prabang station site is the Tad Sae Waterfall.
 I wasn’t planning to go but seeing it was just down the road I went anyway.
 Even though rainy season had begun it’s not until the end of rainy season that the waterfall fires up.
 I didn’t know this until I was there.
-I was greeted to this rather sad looking waterfall.
+I was greeted by this rather sad looking waterfall.

 To make up for such a disappointing waterfall my next stop was to be Kuang Si.
 I got back to my bike and the ignition wouldn’t turn.
 I kept jiggling and trying different combinations of pushing the key in, to no avail.
 Other people came and had a go, so it wasn’t just me not knowing how to do something simple like start a bike.